Upper Eastside: History of Bayside

 The Acadia subdivision was platted in 1915 by the Realty Securities Corporation and George E. Merrick.
 Although the subdivision evokes the memory of Longfellow with such names as Acadian Way, Evangeline Circle, Tropical Trail, and Druid Walk, the houses developed here are distinctly Mediterranean Revival in influence.
 This is due perhaps to the fact that only two houses were constructed prior to 1925.
 Development took off during the Boom years of the mid-1920s, however, when Wykoff and Estes Builders constructed an outstanding cluster of large, two-story Mediterranean Revival style houses near the eastern end of NE 70th Street.

 The last subdivision to be subdivided was Washington Place, which was also developed between 1925 and the mid-1940s.
 Samuel J. Prescott, who platted the subdivision in 1925, had constructed his own winter home at 7101 N.E.
 10th Avenue some years before.
 The house remains today as one of the last intact bayfront estates in Northeast Miami.
 The estate once featured a recreational golf course for residents and guests.
 Prescott was founder of the firm of Samuel J. Prescott Co., Inc., building contractors, which developed several significant buildings in downtown Washington, D.C.
 Prescott was chairman of the board of the Second National Bank of Washington, D.C., president of the Master Builders Association, the Builders and Manufacturers Exchange, and the Prescott Farms Company of New Hampshire.

 The Bayside Historic District remains today as an intact, cohesive neighborhood.
 Despite the number of post-1941 buildings, Bayside retains a high level of historic and architectural integrity.

-Architecture of Bayside

-Houses constructed in Bayside reflect the diversity, direction, and taste of individual residents as well as the architectural eclecticism prevalent in the early-20th century.
-The earlier buildings in the district are Frame Vernacular, with several examples of early bungalows.
-Houses built in the 1920s are generally Mediterranean Revival in style, while structures built in the 1930s and 1940s are frequently Art Deco.
-Bayside also features a number of excellent examples of other architectural styles, including Mission Revival, Streamline Moderne, and Florida Ranch.
-Other structures, best described as Masonry Vernacular, add to the area's architectural diversity.